Mid Back Pain (Right Side): 6 Causes & How to Differentiate.

 Muscle and ligament-related mid-back pain are the easiest to detect.
 Its characteristic relation to movement and posture makes it easy to diagnose.

 The affected muscles and ligaments include:

 - The muscles and ligaments between the ribs (intercostal muscles).

 - Big muscles of the back as Trapezius, Latismus Dorsi muscle, and others.

 Your doctor has to confirm the diagnosis.
-Then, he will perform a physical exam and may require investigations such as x-ray or abdominal ultrasonography.
+Then, he will perform a physical exam and may require investigations such as an x-ray or abdominal ultrasonography.

 If you get the diagnosis of back muscle strain, you can benefit from the following treatments.

 - Avoid sitting or standing for prolonged periods.

 - Your doctor may prescribe an analgesic such as Ibuprofen (Advil) to help ease the pain.